knela96/Dev_class5_handout/README.md

 Background and tiles provided by Luis Zuno (aka ansimuz) https://opengameart.org/content/magic-cliffs-environment

+Player Sprites taken from the Sega Megadrive Sonic Mania

+# Music

+Songs from the Game Ori and the Blind Forest developed by Moon Studios https://www.orithegame.com/moon-studios/

+# Sound Effects

+All effects taken from the website https://freesound.org/ with a Creative Commons 0 License

 Licensed by <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.